lumen-oss/lumen-oss.github.io/docs/tutorial/08-publishing.md

 ## Adding a Source URL

 As we mentioned in the previous chapters, a rockspec is a set of instructions on how to build and install a rock.
-One of the fields in our `rocks.toml` which isn't provided by default is the URL source field, which points to the location of the rock's source code.
+One of the fields in our `lux.toml` which isn't provided by default is the URL source field, which points to the location of the rock's source code.